-If a child has a birth date between April 1st and August 31st, 2018, parents may choose to delay their child's entry into the school until September 2023.
-If parents do not believe that their summer born child is ready to join Reception in September 2022, then they should contact the school to discuss a request for their child to be admitted out of the normal age group.
-If this is agreed, parents must then submit an application in the normal way in the following year.
-Decisions will be made in the best interest of the child and the governing body will also take into account the child's individual circumstances and any professional evidence submitted.
+If a child has a birth date between April 1st and August 31st, 2020, parents may choose to delay their child's entry into the school until September 2025, if parents do not believe that their summer born child is ready to join Reception in September 2024.
+Parents must then submit an application in the normal way in the following year.
 This application will be treated in the same way as all other applications and there is no guarantee that an offer will be made.
-See government guidance: Summer-born children: school admission September 2020.
+See government guidance: Summer born children:school admission May 2021